-WP Clean Up Optimizer is a flashy database cleaner plugin and comes with a wide range of different options.
+WP Clean Up Optimizer is a flashy database cleaner plugin with a wide range of options.

-Here, you can find a series of different actions based on the junk accumulated in your database over the years.
-You can empty them one by one or select all and clear your WordPress database.
+Here, you can find a series of actions based on the junk accumulated in your database over the years.
+You can empty them individually or select all and clear your WordPress database.

 You can also use the “DB Optimizer” feature on the plugin to optimize each table created in your WordPress database.

-The tables marked in red are critical data, and hence it is recommended to leave them unless and until you know what you’re doing.
+The tables marked in red are critical data, so it is recommended to leave them unless and until you know what you’re doing.